1. I do not have a background in architecture. Can I still apply to the MArch program?

 4. I am currently an out-of-state resident.
 Is it possible to change my residency and be charged in-state tuition?

 The University of Illinois requires that students are bona fide residents of Illinois for one calendar year prior to the term of application for resident status.
 Bona fide residency involves being gainfully employed, living in the state for one year, and taking other specific actions which link the student to the State of Illinois.
 It also requires residing in Illinois primarily for reasons that are not related to receiving an education.
-These actions must be completed before the beginning of the term when residency is to be established.
+These actions must be completed before the beginning of the term in which residency is to be established.

 The process for requesting a residency change is managed by the Office of Admissions and Records.
 They can be contacted at firstname.lastname@example.org.
 For more information, please see http://www.usp.uillinois.edu/residency.cfm.